rh-mobb/aro-workshop-content/aro-content/app/2A-deploy-app.md

 Prerequisites - this part of the workshop assumes you have already created a Azure Database for PostgreSQL database named <USERID>-microsweeper-database that you created and configured in a previous step.

+!!! note

-1. Throughout this tutorial, we will be distinguishing your application and resources based on a USERID assigned to you.
+    Throughout this tutorial, we will be distinguishing your application and resources based on a USERID assigned to you.
 Please see a facilitator if they have not given you a USER ID.

 From the Azure Cloud Shell, set an environment variable for your user id and the Azure Resource Group given to you by the facilitor: